 Big “Thank You” to our customer Dave for sharing these photos of his new sunroom addition that we supplied the building materials for.
 The combination of the painted Shiplap and natural Western Red Cedar T&G on the ceiling give this new space lots of character.
 We are also rather fond of the Douglas Fir trim and beautiful privacy fence he built using our 1×4” clear Red Balau Mahogany that can be seen out his new beautiful sunroom windows!

-With a wide range of specialty building materials in Western Red Cedar, Alaska Yellow Cedar, Doug Fir and other exotic and domestic hardwoods and softwoods, before your next project, be sure to visit us!
+With a wide range of specialty building materials in Western Red Cedar, Alaska Yellow Cedar, Doug Fir, and other exotic and domestic hardwoods and softwoods, before your next project, be sure to visit us!
 We ship nationwide!

-Budget friendly and naturally beautiful, bevel siding is the most widely-used Western Red Cedar siding profiles.
+Budget-friendly and naturally beautiful, bevel siding is the most widely-used Western Red Cedar siding profiles.
 It is produced by re-sawing lumber at an angle to produce two pieces thicker on one edge than the other.

 At Cedar Country, we only supply knotty beveled siding that has sound and tight knots, such as the siding used on the newly remodeled Railroad Pub and Pizza.
-Prior to installation, we had the knotty bevel siding for the Railroad Pub and Pizza factory flood coated with a high-quality penetrating oil.
-This not only saves money and time on the job site, it also helps to protect your siding before and during installation.
+Prior to installation, we had the knotty bevel siding for the Railroad Pub and Pizza factory flood coated with high-quality penetrating oil.
+This not only saves money and time on the job site, but it also helps to protect your siding before and during installation.
 Read more about the benefits of having your siding pre-stained by clicking HERE